CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 ##### <b>Distributing Power Is a Moral Good</b>

+<i>“The utopians who have dreamed of avoiding this struggle always land in some variant where they force others to perform it for them.”  </i>
+The Capitalist Manifesto, Chapter 2

 Under capitalism, power is concentrated under the rich and under the political class.
 Under communism, there is only the political class.
 Concentrating power in the hands of a small number of people is how we get evil and suffering.
 For this reason, distributing power is extremely important to have a bright future for humanity.

 * Think more, then expand this seciton, write the bullet points

+##### <b>The Free Market Allows Autonomy For All</b>

 ### <b>Concluding Thoughts</b>